Lramseyer/vaporview/CONTRIBUTING.md

 - [Bugs and Issues](https://github.com/Lramseyer/vaporview/issues)
 - [Design Opinions](https://github.com/Lramseyer/vaporview/discussions)

-Note that Vaporview uses an output log for extra debug information
+Note that Vaporview uses an output log for extra debug information, which may provide relevant information to your issue.

 ## Contributing your code